rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 #### User Input Required - test05

--  **Yes**: User interaction is necessary to connect the Hdmi In device and to enable/disable ALLM on connected device.(This will be automated later).
+-  **Yes**: User interaction is necessary to connect the Hdmi In device and to enable/disable ALLM on connected device (like Fire Tv Stick, Xbox, Hdmi Analyzer).(This will be automated later).

 #### Acceptance Criteria - test05